UBOOT FIT Image Creation, Loading, and Booting

 Booting hvisor and root linux through FIT image in petalinux qemu

-Since a fitImage includes all the necessary files, for qemu, it only needs to load this file into a suitable position in memory through the loader.
+Since a fitImage includes all the necessary files, for qemu, it only needs to load this file into an appropriate position in memory through the loader.

 setenv fit_addr 0x10000000; setenv root_linux_load 0x200000;